ayowilfred95/microservices-based-application/github-action-flow/documentation.md

 ### Workflow

-A CI/CD pipleine was set up using Github Action.
-Credentials was obtained using service principal set up in terraform
+A CI/CD pipeline was set up using GitHub Actions.
+Credentials were obtained using service principal set up in Terraform:

 ```bash
 az ad sp create-for-rbac --name "aks-getting-started" --role contributor --scopes /subscriptions/62b729bc-acad-4045-b66a-2bc5dd380cf3/resourceGroups/aks-getting-started --sdk-auth
 ```

-Any push to the main branch will trigger the pipeline and runs the jobs declared in the pipeline.
+Any push to the main branch will trigger the pipeline and run the jobs declared in the pipeline.

-Dockerfile, deployment.yml file was provided with the project to allow fast docker buil and deployment to AKS
+A Dockerfile and deployment.yml file were provided with the project to allow fast Docker build and deployment to AKS.

+Any process that fails the build stage will not be deployed.

+### Deployment

+The deployment is of load balancer type, meaning it can be accessed just by the IP address mapped with the default node port which Kubernetes assigned for this particular deployment.